 Pupils at Lord Scudamore have opportunities to share with and hear the ideas of others in each literacy lesson.
 Children are taught to plan, edit and reflect on their writing and they are given weekly opportunities to carry out a long piece of purposeful writing for an audience.

-At Lord Scudamore we believe that children learn best when:
+We believe that children learn best when:

 Once the children move beyond Early Years, they have sets of spellings to learn and they have regular spelling tests.
 In Years 1 and 2 the spellings are closely linked to the phonics they are learning.